MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-faq.md

 If you want guidance from Microsoft, contact the [Microsoft Sales team](https://go.microsoft.com/fwlink/?linkid=828707).

 Your reselling partner will also handle technical support for you.
 For more information, see [Resources for Help and Support](product-help-and-support.md).

+## <a name="where-do-i-find-that-line-number"></a>Where do I find that line number?

+Documents such as sales order or purchase invoices consist of headers and lines.
+Each line has a number that [!INCLUDE [prodshort](includes/prodshort.md)] uses to identify this particular line.
+As a result, you might see a warning or an error message that something is wrong in line number 1000, for example.
+In the default version of [!INCLUDE [prodshort](includes/prodshort.md)], line numbers are hidden.
+If you want to see the line numbers, you must personalise the current page and add the **Line No.** field.
+For more information, see [Personalise Your Workspace](ui-personalization-user.md#to-start-personalizing-a-page-through-the-personalizing-banner).

 ## <a name="why-is-new-information-not-available-in-my-language"></a>Why is new information not available in my language?